minkiele/minkiele.github.io/packages/public/src/apps/Html2Jsx/README.md

 Sometimes you just want to help a cow-orker.

-You can use the <Now /> custom tag to add a custom React component.
+You can use the `<Now />` custom tag to add a custom React component.
-The illusion is that the tag works flawlessly, but there are a few things to hammer out.
+The illusion is that the conversion works flawlessly, but there are a few coincidences that make this application work.

-You can see in the HAST that the tag has been automatically lower-cased, and we must force some types to make it work in TypeScript.
+Basically you can see in the HAST that the tag has been automatically lower-cased, but that's the parse5 html5 parsing engine that is normalizing this.